Follow me on Twitter (@jserravallo).

 After graduating from Vassar College, I moved straight to New York City and began teaching in a Brooklyn public elementary school.
 After a few years, I moved to a school close to Teachers College on the Upper West Side and began learning from TCRWP staff developers and working towards an MA at Teachers College, Columbia University.
 The two NYC schools in which I worked were Title I schools with swelling class sizes, high numbers of ELLs, and an enormous range of learners.

-Until 2012, I was a Senior Staff Developer at the Teachers College Reading and Writing Project, where I worked for eight years helping urban, suburban, and rural schools implement exceptional literacy instruction through reading and writing workshops.
+Until 2012, I was a Senior Staff Developer at the Teachers College Reading and Writing Project, where I spent eight years helping urban, suburban, and rural schools implement exceptional literacy instruction through reading and writing workshops.

 I have taught graduate and undergraduate courses at Teachers College and Vassar College on topics of children’s literature and urban education reform.

-I’m also really proud of my contribution to Heinemann’s groundbreaking online Digital Campus.
-My self-paced course is titled the same as my second book, Teaching Reading in Small Groups.
-It includes dozens of videos of me working with students individually and in small groups, and lots of opportunities to reflect and interact with other members of the online community.
+I’m also really proud of my contributions to Heinemann’s On-Demand Course line-up.
+My self-paced courses are based on my best-selling professional books.
+My newest online course Strategies in Action: Reading and Writing Methods and Content is offered as a full-length course, and also as eight stand-alone single-session courses.
+My other on-demand course is titled the same as my second book, Teaching Reading in Small Groups.
+Both include dozens of videos of me working with students in a variety of lesson formats, and offer lots of opportunities to reflect and interact with other members of the online community.

-I live in a NJ suburb just outside of New York City with my partner Jen, and our two daughters Lola (a second grader) and Vivian (a preschooler).
+I live in a NJ suburb just outside of New York City with my partner Jen, and our two daughters Lola (a third grader) and Vivian (a preschooler).

 If you’re interested in learning when I’ll be speaking in your area, please click on the speaking calendar link.
 If you’d like to invite me to work with your school or district, please email me through the contact link.